criteo/criteo-api-python-sdk/sdks/retailmedia_2025-04/docs/AnalyticsApi.md

-Returns an asynchronous Revenue Report This endpoint is subject to specific rate limits.
+Returns an asynchronous Revenue Report  <br />  This endpoint is subject to specific rate limits.

 ### Example